idaholab/moose/framework/doc/content/source/auxkernels/FunctorMatPropElementalAux.md

 ## Overview

-This object populates an elemental auxiliary variable by taking the cell-average of an AD functor material property.
+This object populates an elemental auxiliary variable by evaluating a functor material property with an element argument.

 !syntax parameters /AuxKernels/FunctorMatPropElementalAux